-- Financial instruments (continued) - Impairment (continued) (v)
+(v) Impairment (continued)

 Credit-impaired financial assets (continued)

 A loan that has been renegotiated due to a deterioration in the borrower's condition is usually considered to be credit-impaired unless there is evidence that the risk of not receiving contractual cash flows has reduced significantly and there are no other indicators of impairment.
 In addition, a retail loan that is overdue for 90 days or more is considered credit-impaired even when the regulatory definition of default is different.